blackbrown57/crossword-generator2/README.md

 # crossword-generator2
 Crossword generator to create web based crosswords.
 Primarily for CTF uses.
+The crossword is embedded into an interactive web page.
+It requires only a "dumb" web server to serve the page.

 Generates crosswords and exports them to a javascript grid and html clues.
 Requires Python 3.

 # Thanks
-to Daniel Daniel Nögel for the code this was based on.
+to Daniel Nögel for the code this was based on.
 See https://github.com/dnoegel/crossword-generator for his code.